 Jared Mueller has spent his legal career as a litigator and has earned a reputation over the past decade as a problem solver who focuses on resolving conflicts efficiently.
 He understands how litigation can disrupt a business or public entity and works diligently to bring sides together in a way that benefits his clients.

-As the father of young children, he spends most of his time outside of work focused on family, but he continues to diligently look for the rare occasion to head up the hill and hit the slopes on his snowboard.
+As the father of young children, he spends most of his time outside of work focused on family, but he continues to look for rare occasions to take off to a beach with his wife or hit the slopes with his friends.

 Represent water conservation district in federal court trial brought by environmental organizations seeking removal/replacement of diversion dam and reductions in water diversions pursuant to the ESA (Wishtoyo Foundation, et al. v.
 United Water Conservation District, Central District of California, Case No. CV 16-3869).